How Stigma Prevents People from Seeking Addiction Treatment

 • The way people treat them.
 Many people are continually suspicious of addicts

-According to the National Institute on Drug Abuse, only around 10 percent of those who need treatment for addiction actually get it.
+According to the National Institute on Drug Abuse, only around 10 percent of those who need addiction treatment actually get it.
 The stigma of addiction can cause a person to avoid treatment when they need it most.
 It is not the pain of withdrawal or the hardship of going to a rehab; it is the looks that people give you when you are an addict.
-It is the distrust that happens when people find out that you are a recovering drug addict and it is the humiliation of having to seek treatment for something you think you should be able to control.
+It is the distrust that happens when people find out that you are a recovering drug addict, and it is the humiliation of having to seek treatment for something you think you should be able to control.

 the Take-Away